City of Mandalay

 |Completed||1925 - Swan, Hunter & Wigham Richardson Ltd, Wallsend, Sunderland|

 |Position||44° 57'N, 13° 36'W - Grid BE 9169|

 |Complement||85 (7 dead and 78 survivors).|

 |Route||Saigon - Singapore - Port Swettenham - India - Le Havre - Dunkirk - London - Glasgow|

 |Notes on event|

 The City of Mandalay (Master Alexander Graham Melville) sank a short time later 360 miles west-northwest of Cape Finisterre.
-Two crew members were lost.
-The master, 76 crew members and the passenger were picked up by the American steam merchant Independence Hall and landed at Bordeaux.
+Seven crew members were lost.
+78 crew members and passengers were picked up by the American steam merchant Independence Hall and landed at Bordeaux.

 |On board||We have details of 9 people who were on board.|

 If you can help us with any additional information on this vessel then please contact us.